-After four years of painstaking restoration, the Hotel de Crillon, a Rosewood Hotel, will write a new chapter in its history.
+After four years of painstaking restoration, the Hotel de Crillon opened its doors on 5th July in Paris.

 Renovating a National Treasure